Transform Work by Integrating KM Activities

 The degree to which we, as knowledge workers, can integrate use of the knowledge base into our workflow will dictate the degree to which we will realize the benefits of KCS.
 The health and value of the knowledge is related to how much it is used.
 In most organizations, knowledge workers will seek information through a number of different avenues: asking peers, looking through documentation, searching past emails, and often as a last resort, searching or browsing a knowledge base.
 In a KCS environment, we want using the knowledge base to be the first thing people do, not the last.

 An important part of the knowledge integration concept is the realization that the best people to create and maintain knowledge are the people who use it every day.
 A number of good things happen when using the knowledge base first becomes a habit.

 - We will find and benefit from the experience of others through existing knowledge articles.

-- If we can identify reuse of articles as we use them, it allows us to use the Evolve Loop to identify patterns of reuse and opportunities to improve the business.
+- If we can identify reuse of articles at the time of reuse, it allows us to use the Evolve Loop to identify patterns and opportunities to improve the business.